DiUS/cloud-cannon-s3/README.md

 - Go to [chrome developer dashboard](https://chrome.google.com/webstore/developer/dashboard)

+- You have to be a member of the _ccs3-admins_ to be able to edit/publish a new version

 - Click on _Edit_ for this extension

 - Click _Upload updated package_ and follow the instructions to upload the `.zip` you created

 - Once uploaded, make sure you _Publish changes_ on the extension edit page